karinkumar/MetaGLIMPSE/README.md

 python3.8 RunMetaGLIMPSE.py --dosages ASWbcftoolsEURdiploid_1xchr20.vcf.gz ASWbcftoolsAFRdiploid_1xchr20.vcf.gz --gl bcftoolsgenogvcfs1x.vcf.gz --out ASWchr20

+**2.1 Notes for Running GLIMPSE2**

-To run GLIMPSE2 please check out the GLIMPSE tutorial https://odelaneau.github.io/GLIMPSE/
+To run GLIMPSE2 please check out the GLIMPSE tutorial https://odelaneau.github.io/GLIMPSE/ And please download the ap option branch (as this provides the necessary inputs for MetaGLIMPSE) (https://github.com/odelaneau/GLIMPSE/tree/ap-field)
+Also use the following options --main 1 --burnin 19 --keep-monomorphic These are *essential* in obtaining the correct results in both this branch of GLIMPSE2 and in MetaGLIMPSE

 ***3 Ligate***